 You can go to school to become a photography generalist or you can have a specialty such as photojournalism, digital media, or portraits.
 Make sure to do in-depth research to find the school that best fits your goals.
 Keep in mind that fine arts specialty schools are typically more competitive than liberal arts colleges and typically require a strong portfolio.
 Most entry-level positions in photography require a bachelor's degree, while some technical positions may only require an associate degree; teaching photography generally requires a master's degree.

-Click Here to See the Best Colleges in the USGlendale Community College offers 1 Photography degree programs.
-It's a large, public, two-year college in a large suburb.
-In 2022, 5 Photography students graduated with students earning 5 Associate's degrees.
+Click Here to See the Best Colleges in the USWashington University in St Louis offers 1 Photography degree programs.
+It's a large, private not-for-profit, four-year university in a large suburb.

 School | Average Tuition | Student Teacher Ratio | Enrolled Students | |